lucmatisse/DBL-HTI-Webtech/README.md

  *   http://www.apache.org/licenses/LICENSE-2.0

-### Changes made by 2IOA0 Group 2 for their prototype
+### Changes made by 2IOA0 Group 2: ASDuino
-This prototype is a web based visual programming tool aimed at children in the K-12 age range with Autism Spectrum Disorder (ASD).
-The current version runs locally and is based on BlocklyDuino.
+ASDuino is a web based visual programming tool aimed at children in the K-12 age range with Autism Spectrum Disorder (ASD).
+It is a web hosted version based on BlocklyDuino

 ### Instructions
-The current prototype version is not yet hosted and therefore runs locally.
+In order to be able to communicate directly with an Arduino, a local web server needs to be running.
+This server is provided on the welcome page, optionally paired with a Python 2.7 installer.

 To start the tool:
-* Find `arduino_web_server.py` in the same folder as this README file and run it.
-* Check the Command Prompt for confirmation.
-The window should say: `Blocklyduino can now be accessed at http://127.0.0.1:8080/`
+* Make sure Python 2.7 is installed.
-* Open the Arduino IDE and let it run in the background.
+* Find the downloaded `arduino_web_server.py` and run it with Python 2.7 to start the server.
-* Find the `2IOA0 Group 2 Prototype` shortcut in the same folder and run it.
-This should open a browser window.
-  Alternatively, try manually browsing to `http://127.0.0.1:8080/` to open the page.
+* A command prompt window should now be open reporting that the tool is accesible.
+Leave this window running in the background and launch the tool from the web page.

 The visual interface should now be open and the tool is ready to go!